bastibe/PySoundCard/README.rst

 =========
-PySoundIO
+PySoundCard
 =========

-PySoundIO is an audio library based on PortAudio, CFFI and NumPy
+PySoundCard is an audio library based on PortAudio, CFFI and NumPy

-PySoundIO can play and record audio data.
+PySoundCard can play and record audio data.
 Audio devices are supported through PortAudio_, which is a free, cross-platform, open-source audio I/O library that runs on may platforms including Windows, OS X, and Unix (OSS/ALSA).
 It is accessed through CFFI_, which is a foreign function interface for Python calling C code.
 CFFI is supported for CPython 2.6+, 3.x and PyPy 2.0+.
-PySoundIO represents audio data as NumPy arrays.
+PySoundCard represents audio data as NumPy arrays.

-PySoundIO is inspired by PyAudio_.
+PySoundCard is inspired by PyAudio_.
 Its main difference is that it uses CFFI instead of a CPython extension and tries to implement a more pythonic interface.
 Its performance characteristics are very similar.